 Nikki is a Faculty Member at the Food Business School (she co-designed and taught one of their inaugural courses, "Ethical Leadership in Food Business").
 She sits on the Board of Directors of the Business Alliance of Local Living Economies (BALLE), and is an advisory board member of MeWe, the next-gen social network, and TendLab.

 Nikki began her work in social change through the foster care system in Southern California, where she directed Foster Youth Empowerment Workshops.
 She has a master's degree in African American Studies from UCLA, and is originally from Los Angeles.
-She currently lives in Oakland, with her husband.
+She currently lives in Oakland, with her husband and son.